Facebook

 One study found that breast tumors exposed to estrogen were three times as likely to become malignant compared with those without exposure While it is unclear what effect this hormone has on other kinds of cancers such as lung cancer, these early findings could have far-reaching implications for both sexes because they shed light into how some diseases progress in the body.

-Research has found that early menopause is correlated with a reduced risk of lung cancer.
+Research has found that early menopause correlates with a reduced risk of lung cancer.

 Mutations of Genes

-Two that have been specifically identified as important for women when it comes to lung cancer risk are:
+Two that have been specifically identified as necessary for women when it comes to lung cancer risk are:

-Epidermal growth factor receptor (EGFR): This is a type of protein found on the surface of lung cancers.
-It's most common in women and nonsmokers, but smoking increases your risk as well.
+Epidermal growth factor receptor (EGFR): This protein is on the surface of lung cancers.
+It's most common in women and nonsmokers, but smoking also increases your risk.

 Women are three times more likely than men to carry the mutated Kirsten rat sarcoma viral oncogene homolog gene (KRAS).
 The KRAS mutation can make a tumor much more aggressive.